SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

-You can use optional chaining to try to retrieve a value from a subscript on an optional value, and to check if that subscript call is successful.
+You can use optional chaining to try to retrieve a value from a subscript on an optional value, and to check whether that subscript call is successful.
 You cannot, however, set a subscript through optional chaining.

 ..
 FIXME: this "you cannot" is because of